 Highlighting the Silk Road’s role in connecting the nations, allowing people to know each other, and sharing the cultural elements, Mounesan hailed China’s president for his efforts to revive the Silk Road by proposing the One Belt, One Road initiative.

-The minister also noted that he has visited China with a delegation of tourism industry activists at the invitation of China’s Minster of Culture and Tourism to take part in the Ancient Civilizations Forum.
+The minister also noted that he has visited China with a delegation of tourism industry activists at the invitation of China’s Minister of Culture and Tourism to take part in the Ancient Civilizations Forum.

 Mounesan then pointed to the fruitful meetings between the Iranian and Chinese travel agencies, saying Iran could provide the Chinese people and travel agencies with information about its historic and natural attractions.